- Once seated, ensure one's purse is placed on one's lap or behind oneself against the chair back.

 It came into vogue thanks to a young Duchess named Anna - the seventh Duchess of Bedford.
 In the early 1800's lunches were generally light meals and the main evening dinner wasn't served until around 8pm.
 Leaving a long period of time between lunch and dinner.

 A rather hungry Anna began requesting a small meal around four o’clock every afternoon.
 The Duchess asked for a tray of tea, cake and bread to be brought to her room during the late afternoon.
 Over time, she invited friends and neighbours to join her.
 Allowing the chance to dress up, gossip, chat about fashion, theatre, and any exciting secrets and scandals - all while sipping an elegant cup of tea.

-Over time, the menu became more extravagant and elaborate offering guests neat little sandwiches filled with smoked salmon, thinly sliced cucumber, or egg mayonnaise, scones fresh from the oven served with jam and clotted cream, and home baked cakes and biscuits.
+Over time, afternoon tea evolved into more elaborate affairs throughout the counties.
+Menus began to offer guests neat little sandwiches filled with smoked salmon, thinly sliced cucumber, or egg mayonnaise.
+Scones, fresh from the oven, served with jam and clotted cream, and home baked cakes and biscuits.

 By 1880, afternoon tea was widely attended by the higher end of society throughout Britain.
 Women would change into long gowns, gloves and hats for their afternoon tea which was usually served in a drawing room.

 Proper tea party etiquette was expected when attending a tea party.
 Some handy tips included (this is best read aloud with a very posh English accent)...

 In celebration of the Queen's Birthday holiday, may I suggest that we all take the time to find a quiet, relaxed place with a cucumber sandwich and your finest china.
 And, don't forget the etiquette.